NandaBalakrishnan/my-hotel-service/README.md

 # Configuration
  * port no : 8086 (configurable in application.properties)
  * MongoDB : This api connects to the onprem DB as well(can be replaced with mongoDB cloud (Atlas).
-The Connection string is configurable in application.properties)
+The Connection string is configurable in application.properties).
+MongoDB should be up and running in the same machine where the service is deployed.

  * Basic Authentication: username and password can be configurable.
  * authorization header is Basic (base64encode(username:password)